Green Crab Surveys

 Volunteers are needed to search the coast for green crabs (Carcinas maenas) to contribute to a study evaluating the potential for a commercial fishery to help control this nonnative species.
 Green crabs are edible, but because they are smaller than other popular crabs, they are not commonly harvested for food.
 To this end, NH Sea Grant is researching when green crabs molt to explore the feasibility of a soft-shell crab market (similar to blue crabs).
 Green crab surveys are conducted as part of NH Sea Grant's NH Green Crab Project.

-What do Green Crab Survey volunteers do?
+What do Green Crab Survey Volunteers Do?

 Upcoming Opportunities: Join a Green Crab Survey!